 “Now, why would a Bolivian do that?” asked Dave.
 A question we felt we could easily answer.

 “He wanted to make a name for himself, and he did…but he can’t come back to Bolivia.
-He’s wanted, not by the cops, but by the mob, which is even worse” we shook our heads in agreement, secrectly commemorating the brave journalist for putting a stop to the atrocious traveller behaviour.
+He’s wanted, not by the cops, but by the mob, which is even worse”.
+We shook our heads in agreement, secretly commemorating the brave journalist for putting a stop to the atrocious traveller behaviour.

-National outroar, increased media attention and governmental pressure, the felons or tourists were not at blame, but the cops themselves.
+National outrage, increased media attention and governmental pressure, the felons or tourists were not to blame, but the cops themselves.
 The prison warden was sacked and tensions were high, leading to prison riots, revoked visitor access and over 80 children taken from their fathers.
-The convicts decided it wasn’t worth jeprodising their cocaine production, and the tours now remain a tale.
+The convicts decided it wasn’t worth jeopardising their cocaine production, and the tours now remain a tale.

 “I can’t even get in.
-Every time I try, I get passed the first gates and think ‘yes! it’s time for a major relapse'” he admits enthusiastically.
+Every time I try, I get past the first gates and think ‘Yes! it’s time for a major relapse'” he admits enthusiastically.

 A strange yet understandable hope, considering the Bolivian and American governments refuse to acknowledge his existence.
 His many attempts have failed, yet he refuses to give up.